bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 The items object includes a product array.
 You should apply action against this list of products.
 Quantity is the number of products that can use the discount.
 The shopper will continue to get the discount as long as the condition is satisfied.

-In this example, the products array only has one item available for a discount.
+In this example, the product array only has one item available for a discount.
 Quantity is set to one since the promotion is to buy one get one.

 So far, the promotion should look like the following: